stephen-rowan/Cardano-ADA-Reference/Project Catalyst/Cardano NFT DAO/Meetings/17-03-21-Meeting.md

 * Educating the public on NFTs - [57.31](https://youtu.be/C07r9dfUItY?t=3451) - Troy Egan
 > NFTs in the long-term

-* Public misconcptions about Proof of stake - [58.55](https://youtu.be/C07r9dfUItY?t=3535) - October Black
+* Educating the public on difference between Proof Of Work and Proof Of Stake - [58.55](https://youtu.be/C07r9dfUItY?t=3535) - October Black